-- Railroad employees traditionally referred to as "flagmen" (flaggers) perform a variety of duties that may or may not bring them under the provisions of the HSL. - Flaggers may be assigned from a variety of crafts and perform functions that include noncovered service, train employee covered service, or dispatching service employee covered service. - Railroad employees are considered performing train employee covered service when their duties involve lining switches for the movement of trains or engines.
+- Railroad employees traditionally referred to as "flagmen" (flaggers) perform a variety of duties that may or may not bring them under the provisions of 49 CFR 228, Subpart F, or the HSL. - Flaggers may be assigned from a variety of crafts and perform functions that include noncovered service, train employee covered service, or dispatching employee covered service. - Railroad employees are considered performing train employee covered service when their duties involve lining switches for the movement of trains or engines.
 (OP-04-27)

-Example: Two employees (flaggers) are assigned to protect an out-of-service work area in double track automatic block system territory and are stationed at manual switches several miles apart.
+Example: Two employees of a passenger railroad (flaggers) are assigned to protect an out-of-service work area in double track automatic block system territory and are stationed at manual switches several miles apart.
 The first employee is tasked with contacting trains in both directions by radio to grant them authority for movement against the current of traffic.
 The second employee, at the direction of the first employee, positions the switch in his or her charge for train movements, but is not responsible for communicating with trains.

 FRA views the first employee granting main track movement authorities as issuing orders affecting train movement, which means that the employee is performing functions that constitute covered service as a dispatching service employee, and the employee is subject to the limitations of § 21105 of the HSL.
 See Chapter 10.
-The second employee did not issue trains' main track authority, but he or she was engaged in the movement of trains by lining switches and is covered by the train employee requirements of § 21103 of the HSL.
+The second employee did not issue trains main track authority, but he or she was engaged in the movement of trains by lining switches and is therefore covered by the train employee requirements at 49 CFR 228, Subpart F.